IBE160/SG-Polse/docs/epics.md

         1. Git repository is initialized and configured.
         2. Basic CI/CD pipeline is set up for automated builds and tests.
         3. A simple "Hello World" web page can be deployed via the CI/CD pipeline.
+        4. All communication between the user's browser and the system is encrypted (FR013).
+        5. The system is designed not to store any personal user information (FR014).
     *   **Prerequisites:** None
+    *   **Covers:** (Foundational - enables all FRs)

 *   **Story 1.2: User Registration with School Email**
     *   As a new user, I want to register for the chatbot using my school email and password, so that I can create an account linked to my academic institution.